AdobeDocs/experience-platform.en/help/xdm/data-types/geo.md

 solution: Experience Platform
 title: Geo data type
 topic: overview
-description: This document provides an overview of the XDM Individual Profile class.
+description: This document provides an overview of the Geo XDM data type.
 ---

 # [!UICONTROL Geo] data type

-[!UICONTROL Geo] is a standard XDM data type that describes the geographic-related data where an event was observed.
+[!UICONTROL Geo] is a standard XDM data type that describes the geographic area where an event was observed.

 <img src='../images/data-types/geo.png' width=400 /><br />